vvolkl/tkLayout/README.md

  fluence map (assumed to be provided on the input to tkLayout-lite -> not included within the standard SW config files).

 Developed at CERN by Giovanni Bianchi, Nicoletta De Maio, Stefano Martina and Stefano Mersi. **tkLayout-lite** version developed at CERN by Zbynek Drasal in collaboration with the tkLayout team `https://github.com/tkLayout`.
+To support an XML output, `tinyXML` library has been included within the project (c.f. `LICENSE_TinyXML` file).

 # Getting the code
 The code is accessible from an official github repository: `https://github.com/tkLayout` or author's github repository: